ggandor/leap.nvim/README.md

 # leap.nvim

-Leap is a general-purpose motion plugin for [Neovim](https://neovim.io/), with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.
+Leap is a general-purpose motion plugin for Neovim, building and improving primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.

 ![showcase](../media/showcase.gif?raw=true)

 ### How to use it (TL;DR)

-Leap allows you to jump to any positions in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, similar to [Sneak](https://github.com/justinmk/vim-sneak).
+Leap's default motions allow you to jump to any positions in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, in a manner similar to Sneak.
 The novel idea in Leap is its "clairvoyant" ability: you get a **live preview** of the target labels - by mapping possible futures, Leap can show you which key(s) you will need to press _before_ you actually need to do that.

 - Initiate the search in the forward (`s`) or backward (`S`) direction, or in the other windows (`gs`).